Handbook Markdown Guide

 , name itblack-dog.jpg

-, if it’s a photo of a black dog. - It’s also recommendable adding an image title, as the “Hello World” exemplified above.
+, if it’s a photo of a black dog. - It’s also recommended to add an image title for a longer description when necessary.
+The formatting is shown in the example above with the “Hello World” text.

 Diagrams

-There are two ways to insert diagrams via Markdown:
+There are two ways to insert diagrams with Markdown:

 - Mermaid